TheCodeLab/IntenseLogic/README.md

 Intense Logic is metagaming at its finest.

 ## Documentation
+API docs can be found at [https://lymiahugs.com/~tiffany/il/api/index.html]

-Copious amounts of documentation can be found on the [Wiki](https://github.com/TheCodeLab/IntenseLogic/wiki).
+Lua API docs can be found at [https://lymiahugs.com/~tiffany/il/doc/index.html]

 ## Building
 Compile using [scons](http://scons.org/).